google-fabric/galley/README.md

     # "galley run my-app.dev" will set $RAILS_ENV to "development"
     # "galley run my-app.test" will set $RAILS_ENV to "test"
+    # "galley run my-app.test.cucumber" will also set $RAILS_ENV to "test"
     # "galley run my-app.other" will not have $RAILS_ENV defined
     'RAILS_ENV':
       'dev': 'development'